BLAST at NCBI

 To start a BLAST job to search your sequences against databases held at the NCBI, go to:

-Figure 26.2: Choose one or more sequences to conduct a BLAST search with.
+Figure 26.2: Specify one or more query sequences or sequence lists for the BLAST search.

 BLAST programs for DNA query sequences: